 and bed rest guidelines for consultation with physical and occupational therapists as well as physical medicine, rehabilitation and neurology; and adding multidisciplinary training and education regarding reductions in heavy sedation and

 Dr. Fracica is a resident in neurology at John Hopkins Hospital in Baltimore.

 Results were published online by The Lancet Neurology on Feb.
-7 and appeared in the April issue.
+7.